Harmonice Mundi: Chapter 1 and 2

 While medieval philosophers spoke metaphorically of the "music of the spheres", Kepler discovered physical harmonies in planetary motion.
 He found that the difference between the maximum and minimum angular speeds of a planet in its orbit approximates a harmonic proportion.
 For instance, the maximum angular speed of the Earth as measured from the Sun varies by a semitone (a ratio of 16:15), from mi to fa, between aphelion and perihelion.
 Venus only varies by a tiny 25:24 interval (called a diesis in musical terms).
 Kepler explains the reason for the Earth's small harmonic range:

 The celestial choir Kepler formed was made up of a tenor (Mars), two bass (Saturn and Jupiter), a soprano (Mercury), and two altos (Venus and Earth).
 Mercury, with its large elliptical orbit, was determined to be able to produce the greatest number of notes, while Venus was found to be capable of only a single note because its orbit is nearly a circle.
 At very rare intervals all of the planets would sing together in "perfect concord": Kepler proposed that this may have happened only once in history, perhaps at the time of creation.
 Kepler reminds us that harmonic order is only mimicked by man, but has origin in the alignment of the heavenly bodies:

 Kepler discovers that all but one of the ratios of the maximum and minimum speeds of planets on neighboring orbits approximate musical harmonies within a margin of error of less than a diesis (a 25:24 interval).
 The orbits of Mars and Jupiter produce the one exception to this rule, creating the inharmonic ratio of 18:19.

-Chapter 3 [to be written]

-Chapter 4 [to be written]
+Chapter 5

 Chapter 5 includes a long digression on astrology.
 This is immediately followed by Kepler's third law of planetary motion, which shows a constant proportionality between the cube of the semi-major axis of a planet's orbit and the square of the time of its orbital period.
 Kepler's previous book, Astronomia nova, related the discovery of the first two principles now known as Kepler's laws.